Frequently Asked Questions

 What courses do you offer?

-We offer a range of PADI courses, from beginner Discover Scuba Diving, Open Water Referral, Advanced Open Water in any of Emperor's dive resorts and on our liveaboards.
+We offer a range of PADI courses including beginner Discover Scuba Diving, Open Water Referral and Advanced Open Water on our liveaboards.

-At our dive resorts we offer the full range of courses up to professional level (Divemaster and Instructor).
+At our dive resorts we offer the full range of courses up to professional level.

-In the Maldives, Emperor Voyager, Emperor Leo and Emperor Serenity also offer a range of speciality courses.
+In the Maldives, Emperor Voyager, Emperor Leo, Emperor Virgo, Emperor Serenity and Emperor Explorer also offer a range of specialty courses.
 Emperor Atoll offers a range of Adventure Dives to build on your diving experience, please ask for more details.

-Courses are subject to availability, diving conditions and on liveaboards are route dependent.
+Courses are subject to availability, diving conditions and on liveaboards they are route dependent.

 Any courses arranged on board or in resort will incur a 12% sales tax.